grongierisc/Swift-FHIR-Iris/README.md

 ### Lunch the InterSystems FHIR Server

-In the root folder of this git, run the following command :
+In the root folder of this git, run the following command:

 ```sh
 docker-compose up -d
 ```

-At the end of the building procress you will be able to connect to the FHIR repository :
+At the end of the building process you will be able to connect to the FHIR repository :

 http://localhost:32783/fhir/portal/patientlist.html